Uberi/University-Notes/STAT230/STAT230.md

 Clearly, there are $x + k$ trials - successes plus failures, and the last trial is always a success.

 So there are $x + k - 1$ trials in which there are $x$ failures, and $x + k - 1 \choose x$ arrangements.

+The probability of success is $p$ and the probability of failure is $1 - p$.

 So $f_X(x) = {x + k - 1 \choose x}p^k(1 - p)^x$ where $0 \le x$.